-This casserole is full of chicken, cream sauce (no canned soup), sour cream, potato chips, and cheese.
+This recipe for Chicken and Potato Chip Casserole is full of chicken, cream sauce (no canned soup), sour cream, potato chips, and cheese.
 Use different flavors of chips to add variety.

 Do you like to raid the recipe boxes of family members?